MicinkyV2/LekarNaKlik/README.md

 # LekarNaKlik

-App for finding the right school for you.
+App for finding the right doctor for your problem.

 ## 🚀 Project Structure